Extensions of the tensor algebra and their applications: Abstract

 \section{Abstract}

 This article presents a natural extension of the tensor algebra.
-This extended algebra is based on a vector space as the ordinary tensor algebra is.
-In addition to ``left multiplications'' by vectors, we can consider ``derivations'' by covectors as basic operators on this algebra.
-These two types of operators satisfy an analogue of the canonical commutation relations, and we can regard the algebra generated by these operators as an analogue of the Weyl algebra and the Clifford algebra (actually this operator algebra contains these algebras naturally as quotient algebras).
-These extensions of the tensor algebra have some applications: (i) applications to invariant theory related to tensor products, and (ii) applications to immanants.
+In addition to ``left multiplications'' by vectors, we can consider ``derivations'' by covectors as basic operators on this extended algebra.
+These two types of operators satisfy an analogue of the canonical commutation relations.
+This algebra and these operators have some applications: (i) applications to invariant theory related to tensor products, and (ii) applications to immanants.
 The latter one includes a new method to study the quantum immanants in the universal enveloping algebras of the general linear Lie algebras and their Capelli type identities (the higher Capelli identities).

 [section] [theorem]{Proposition} [theorem]{Lemma} [theorem]{Corollary} [2]{\left(\!\genfrac{}{}{0pt}{}{#1}{#2}\!\right)} [2]{\left(\!\!\left(\!\genfrac{}{}{0pt}{}{#1}{#2}\!\right)\!\!\right)}